Knowledge Hub

 Agile projects

-Agile projects are increasingly common and rely on iterative development cycles, where priorities and deliverables can shift quickly based on client feedback and project progression.
+Agile projects are becoming increasingly common and rely on iterative development cycles, where priorities and deliverables can shift rapidly based on client feedback and project progress.
 Agile contracts need to reflect this fluidity and flexibility while including key terms around:

 • The agile development processes.